Sigmod2022ReproFigaro/figaro-VLDBJ/USAGE.md

 ```

 ### Installation
-The experiments use numpy with the openblas as well as with mkl implementation of the LAPACK API.
+The experiments use numpy with the openblas as well as with the mkl implementation of the LAPACK API.
 We employ virtual environments to allow using these systems side by side.
-It should be noted when one of the virtual environments is active, it will suppress the usage of the other.
-Thus if run-env-mkl is active, all the times with regards to numpy would be: numpy + mkl.
+Whenever one of the virtual environments is active, it will suppress the usage of the other one.
+Thus if run-env-mkl is active, all the measured runtimes with respect to numpy would be numpy + mkl.
-If we want to get the results of  numpy + openblas in separate path in experiment 1, python mkl system configuration should be disabled (tests/percent/performance->system_test_python_mkl), and python openblas (tests/percent/performance->system_test_python_openblas) should be enabled.
+If we want to get the results of numpy + openblas in experiment 1, the python mkl system configuration should be disabled (tests/percent/performance->system_test_python_mkl), and python openblas (tests/percent/performance->system_test_python_openblas) should be enabled.
 Otherwise, by default numpy+mkl is used.

 1. Change the directory
 ```bash